-NUR 209 Concepts for Healthcare Transition Students: 10 credits
+NUR 209 Concepts for Healthcare Transition Students

-Prerequisite: MTH 100 or higher; BIO 201, BIO 202, ENG 101, SPH 106 or 107, PSY 210
+Prerequisite: MTH 100 or higher; BIO 201, BIO 202, ENG 101, SPH 106 or SPH 107, PSY 210 Co-requisites: As required by program

 This course focuses on application of nursing concepts to assist health care professionals to transition into the role of the registered nurse.
-Emphasis in this course is placed on evidenced based on clinical decision making and nursing concepts provided in a family and community context for a variety of health alterations across the lifespan.
+Emphasis in this course is placed on evidenced based clinical decision making and nursing concepts provided in a family and community context for a variety of health alterations across the lifespan.